Budget 2020: What do the new income tax rates mean for individuals (and the government)?

 She added: “It is almost impossible for a taxpayer to comply with the Income-tax law without taking help from professionals.
 I propose to bring a new and simplified personal income tax regime wherein income tax rates will be significantly reduced for the individual taxpayers who forgo certain deductions and exemptions.”

-Each of these levels is lower than what it was in the previous regime, except for those earning more than Rs 15 lakh, for whom the taxation rate – 30% – remains the same.
+Each of these levels is lower than what it was in the previous regime, except for those with income more than Rs 15 lakh, for whom the taxation rate – 30% – remains the same.
 The chart below explains:

 What does this mean for ordinary taxpayers?